Frequently asked questions: UK Immigration White Paper

 When will these reforms take effect?

-Specific timeframes have not been announced for introduction of the above-detailed changes.
-However, there have been some broad indications which are summarised in the table below.
+Other timeframes for introducing the above-detailed changes have not been announced.
+However, some broad indications have been given, which are summarised in the table below.

 What should sponsors do now to prepare for the new Skilled Worker thresholds?

-Employers should immediately review any roles they sponsor at RQF 3–5 and assess whether those roles might qualify under the TSL.
-High-recruitment sectors should begin workforce planning and develop training pathways to reduce reliance on overseas workers.
+Employers should review any roles currently sponsored at RQF 3–5 and assess whether these might qualify under the new Immigration Salary List (ISL).
+High-recruitment sectors are encouraged to begin long-term workforce planning and develop training pathways to reduce reliance on overseas labour.

-Migrants already in the UK can usually extend or switch under transitional arrangements but may not qualify for settlement if their role falls below the new threshold.
-Sponsors should discuss these risks with staff and seek further guidance from the Home Office when released.
+Migrants already in the UK may be able to extend or switch roles under transitional arrangements, but those in roles that fall below the new thresholds may no longer qualify for settlement.
+Sponsors should discuss these risks with staff and await further guidance from the Home Office.

 How will the English language changes affect applicants and sponsors?